HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 diekus_bio: Diego Gonzalez is a computer engineer from Costa Rica working as the PM for PWA platform features for the Microsoft Edge browser.
 featured_quote: The increasing features that allow integration of installable web applications with desktop platforms has driven adoption of the PWAs by big names in the industry.
 featured_stat_1: 95%
-featured_stat_label_1: Manifest files that are JSON parseable on desktop
+featured_stat_label_1: Manifest files that are JSON parsable on desktop
 featured_stat_2: 63%
 featured_stat_label_2: Usage of the install event from the service worker on desktop PWAs
 featured_stat_3: 60%